 What is the effect of the June 2021 decision?

-After the June 2021 decision, Immigration Judges and the court will go back to the pre-Trump immigration law where victims of extreme gender or gang violence and their immediate family members are eligible to seek asylum in the United States.
+After the June 2021 decision, Immigration Judges and the court will go back to the pre-Trump immigration law where victims of extreme gender or gang violence and their immediate family members who are under the same threat are eligible to seek asylum in the United States.
 The new 2021 decision will apply to any pending and future asylum cases.

 Seek help from a Chicago Asylum Immigration Attorney

 Are you considering filing for asylum due to gender or family based persecution?
 With the ever-changing development of asylum regulations and procedures, it is important to contact an immigration attorney with experience to handle your Asylum case.
-If you believe that you are eligible for Asylum, please call (7730 687-0549 or contact Cipolla Law Group immediately.
+If you believe that you are eligible for Asylum, please call (773) 687-0549 or contact Cipolla Law Group immediately.
 We are a Chicago immigration law firm.
 Our immigration attorneys have over 30 years of collective experience helping foreign nationals like you to live and work legally in the U.S. We speak Spanish, French, Italian, Mandarin and Cantonese Chinese.
-We look forward to serving you.
+Contact us today for a confidential and informative consultation.

 Threatened Family Members no longer a Basis for Asylum Cases